 Head out for a bracing walk or bike ride

 If you can handle the chill, now is a wonderful time to explore the great outdoors.
 If you’re in Sydney, head to Royal National Park for the 26km Bundeena to Otford walk and some dizzying cliff views.
 Melbournians can explore the Victorian high country with the Pedal & Taste bicycle tour - it starts and ends in Beechworth and includes plenty of food and wine filled stops along the way.
-Or if you’re looking to escape Brisbane or the Gold Coast for a day, head to Mount Barney for a challenging hike that will reward you with views across the national park.
+If you’re looking to escape Brisbane or the Gold Coast for a day, head to Mount Barney for a challenging hike that will reward you with views across the national park.
+Canberrans can head out to Stromlo Froest Park to take on some of the 50km of cross country trails.

 Keep the romantic flame burning through the colder weather by surprising your love with a well-thought-out date.
 Pack a picnic and head to your local park or botanic gardens (don’t forget the thermos of hot tea or coffee) and wrap it up with a romantic wander along tree-lined paths.
 Or if the weather really won’t allow an outdoor activity, get a little more creative than the standard dinner and a movie: why not check out an indoor trampoline park or see what nearby galleries are open after dark?